kennersoft/kennercore/docs/en/administration/upgrading.md

 ## Upgrading

-TreoCore system provides two ways of upgrading – from user interface and terminal.
+KennerCore system provides two ways of upgrading – from user interface and terminal.

 #### Upgrade from UI

-Steps to upgrade your TreoCore using UI:
+Steps to upgrade your KennerCore using UI:

-1. Check your current version of TreoCore
+1. Check your current version of KennerCore

     Go to the Administration > Upgrade page.